 Java Collections are one-stop shops for all data manipulation tasks such data storage, searching, sorting, insertion, deletion, and updating.
-A Java collection replies as a single
+A Java collection replies

 object, and a Java Collection Framework offers a variety of Interfaces and Classes.